EvoEpi/unix/README.md

 __KILL IT!__ If you are running a process or program and it is stuck or doing something you don’t want then holding control and pressing c (control+c) will kill the current process and return you to your prompt.

+__Naming files.__ In the sections below you will see that spaces are used to separate commands from options from targets.
+Thus, it is good practice not to put spaces into file or directories as this will make it difficult to run commands.
+It is better to use capitals or underscores to separate words in filenames.
+You should also not use 'weird' symbols such as '\\', '/', '?', '\*', etc. as these are used by the system to do special commands.

 __Navigation.__ In order to navigate around the directory structure you first need to know where you are in that structure currently.
 This is done using the command 'print working directory':

 ```bash